CircuitVerse/Interactive-Book/docs/seq-design/flow-diagrams.md

 ## Introduction

 Finite State Machines can also be represented graphically by means of Flowchart diagrams.
-Therefore a direct convertion from Flowchart diagrams to State Diagrams is possible.
+Therefore a direct conversion from Flowchart diagrams to State Diagrams is possible.

 Several resources about Flowcharts can be found in the References and Further reading sections of the Wikipedia entry about [Flowcharts](https://en.wikipedia.org/wiki/Flowchart)